 Integrated Controls with Direct Spark Ignition.
+UT ELECTRONIC CONTROLS Integrated Controls with Direct Spark Ignition.

-- 1. Each time the thermostat "W" (Heating) contacts close, the furnace control checks to make sure the pressure switch is open.
-Next the induced draft blower (inducer) begins a prepurge cycle. - 2.
-The air proving negative pressure switch(es) closes. - 3.
-After the 30-second pre-purge, the gas valve opens for an 8-second trial for ignition. - 4.
-The spark igniter is energized to light the gas burners and stays energized for the up to 7 seconds after the gas valve opens. - 5.
+- Each time the thermostat "W" (Heating) contacts close, the furnace control checks to make sure that both pressure switches are open.
+This is true of a low or high heat call as "W" is energized on either call.
+Next the induced draft blower (inducer) begins a pre-purge cycle at high stage. - The air proving negative pressure switches (both low and high) close. - 3.
+After the 30-second pre-purge, the gas valve opens on high stage for an 8-second trial for ignition. - The spark igniter is energized to light the gas burners and stays energized for the up to 7 seconds after the gas valve opens. - 5.
 8 seconds after the gas valve opens the remote flame sensor must prove flame ignition for one second using the process of flame rectification.
 If the burners don't light, the system goes through another ignition sequence.
 It does this up to four times before entering a 1-hour lockout. - 6.
-The main blower starts approximately 20 seconds after the burners ignite. - 7.
-When the thermostat "W" (Heat Call) ends, the gas valve closes, flame is extinguished, the induced draft blower stops after a 10-second post-purge, and the negative pressure switch opens. - 8.
+20 seconds after flame is sensed, the gas valve is set to the thermostat demand (low or high) (note if thermostat demand is high, the gas valve is already at high stage and will not switch) and the main blower will be energized at either the low or high gas heat stage depending on the thermostat demand. - When the thermostat "W" (Heat Call) ends, the gas valve closes, flame is extinguished, the induced draft blower stops after a 10-second post-purge, and the negative pressure switch opens. - 8.
 The main blower continues until timed off by the setting on the integrated furnace control board.